see--/speech_recognition/README.md

 jupyter notebook REPR_explore.ipynb
 ```
 Then run the Notebook cells that produces the pseudo labels: the first one and the 3 cells following: **# Create pseudo labels from consistent predictions
 **.
 Later in the competition this step is replaced by the `create_pseudo_with_thresh.py` script.
-Close the notebook (otherwise the GPU memory is still occupied) and train the model:
+Stop the notebook (otherwise the GPU memory is still occupied; sometimes you have to kill a process on the GPU: `nvidia-smi && kill -9 jupyter_pid`) and train the model:
 ```
 mkdir checkpoints_106
 python3 train.py
 ```
-For the submission, I selected the checkpoint with the highest validation accuracy using tensorboard:
+For the submission, I selected the checkpoint with the highest validation accuracy using TensorBoard:
 ```
 tensorboard --logdir logs_106
 ```